Richard Cottingham: Murders

 Cottingham claims to have started killing as an adolescent and to have killed as many as 100 women.
-He often sought sex workers in their late-teens to mid-twenties and has been linked to killings in Florida, Pennsylvania and Maryland in addition to the tri-state area (Connecticut, New York, and New Jersey).
+He often sought sex workers in their late-teens to mid-twenties and has been linked to killings in Florida, Pennsylvania and Maryland in addition to Connecticut, New York, and New Jersey.
 Cottingham would approach his victims in bars, drug them, take them to a remote location and would bind, gag, torture and stab them before killing them by strangulation or asphyxiation.
 He would then take trophies such as jewelry and other personal items from the victims.

 New Jersey trials

 Over the course of two separate New Jersey trials in 1981, and 1982, Cottingham was convicted in three non-fatal assaults (Schilt, Geiger and O'Dell) and the murders of two women (Maryann Carr and Valerie Street) which occurred in Hasbrouck Heights.